p-ja/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

-### Exercise 3: Deploy Backend applications
+### Exercise 3: Deploy Backend Applications

-In this section you are going to deploy the backend apps for acme-fitness application.
-You will also update the rules for these backend apps in Spring Cloud Gateway and configure these apps to talk to Application Configuration Service and Service Registry.
-The Application configuration service is a feature of azure spring apps enterprise that makes Spring Apps config server capabilities available in a polyglot way.
-ASA-E internally uses Tanzu Service Registry for dynamic service discovery.
+In this section, you are going to deploy the backend apps for Acme-Fitness application.
+You will also update the rules for these backend apps in Spring Cloud Gateway and configure these apps to talk to the Application Configuration Service and Service Registry.
+The Application Configuration Service is a feature of Azure Spring Apps Enterprise that makes Spring Apps configuration server capabilities available in a polyglot way.
+ASA-E internally uses the Tanzu Service Registry for dynamic service discovery.

 The diagram below shows the final result once this section is complete:

    ![](Images/scg-frontend-backend.png)

-> **Please note that we have already deployed the Azure Spring app and created the required backend apps to save the time during the lab.**
+> **Please note that we have already deployed the Azure Spring app and created the required backend apps to save time during the lab.**

 1. Run the following command to bind the spring applications to the Application Configuration Service: